 Surrogacy is successfully proven with women who have:

 Vaginismus, Vestibulitis, orgasmic issues, pelvic or genital pain disorders, lack of self confidence, late virginity, shyness, sexual inhibitions, social and dating skills deficits.
 We work with women who have experienced sexual traumas or have been sexually abused.
 We also help women to become better lovers and to feel more comfortable with their sexuality.

 rapid ejaculation, erectile dysfunction, delayed ejaculation, pelvic or genital pain disorders, lack of self confidence, late virginity, sexual inhibitions, social and dating skills deficits.
 We also work with men who have experienced sexual traumas or have been sexually abused.
 We also help men to become better lovers and feel more comfortable with their sexuality.

 In the course of therapy we teach men and women how to communicate better, how to feel safe with another person, to get in touch with their body, be guilt-free in intimate situations.

-Surrogate partner therapy process is created personally according to the client’s needs.
+Surrogate partner therapy process is created personally according to each and every client’s needs.
 It is a cognitive-behavioral, short-term therapy.